clowwindy/shadowsocks-libev/docker/alpine/README.md

 ```

 > :warning: Click [here][6] to generate a strong password to protect your server.
+> You can use `ARGS` environment variable to pass additional arguments

 ## Use docker-compose to manage (optional)